Abooshy-Taher/GRAD699-Sentiment-Analysis/Week 2/ANALYSIS_CONCLUSION.md

 ### 3.2 Cross-Validation Results

-Using 5-fold stratified cross-validation on a sample of 50,000 reviews:
+Using 5-fold stratified cross-validation on a sample of 50,000 reviews (for computational efficiency):

 | Model | Mean CV ROC-AUC | Std Deviation |
 |-------|----------------|---------------|